TrendingTechnology/larua/README.md

-# Canitia Jr.
+# Larua

-A [Ghost](http://github.com/tryghost/ghost/) theme based on the Canitia theme (for Wordpress).
-It has the same look-n-feel but some feature differences due to their platform.
+A [Ghost](http://github.com/tryghost/ghost/) theme that derived from Canitia Jr. It featured a new look and some added features.

 # Main Features
 - UI optimised for different form factors (phone/tablet/pc)